McDonald's just announced another market where it plans to introduce table service.» Read More

 The average used Tesla Model S last year sold for a price that's well above the average MSRP for a new Model S.

 CNBC's Rick Santelli discusses bond prices and yields.

 Some of Monday's midday movers:

 Some of the names on the move ahead of the open.

-The Fast Money traders share their final trades of the day and what they're looking out for Tuesday.
+The Fast Money traders share their final trades of the day.

 The Fast Money traders take a look at today's biggest market movers.

 CNBC's Bill Griffeth looks ahead to what are likely to be next week's top business and financial stories.
 The Olympics kick off as does the Westminster Dog Show.
 Valentine's Day is Friday, and Janet Yellen makes her first appearance in front of Congress as Fed Chair.

 US consumer credit in December grew by the most in nearly a year due to a increase in credit card usage, a potentially positive sign for the economy.